jmjamison/RHEL-kickstart-install/README.md

   - php
       - yum install php php-pdo php-mysql php-mbstring* php-gd)  *php-mbstring not in RHEL repo
       - test.php page '<?php phpinfo(); ?>'

+      - if SELinux security is set at 'enforce', change to 'permissive' at least while testing setup.

   - Database system / MySql server: mariadb because RHEL doesn't use Oracle MySQL, instead mariadb.
 According to Yutah/SDA, this hypothetically works with SDA but I ran into some issues - for now using MySQL and will try mariadb late
       - remove mariadb (yum remove mariadb, yum clean all)
       - add EPEL epel-release-6-8.noarch.rpm (dependencies for mysql workbench)